 “African Americans are leveraging innovations in technology and the anonymity of social platforms to level the playing field and get ahead in a marketplace unencumbered by corporate scrutiny,” said Cheryl Grace, Senior Vice President of U.S. Strategic Community Alliances and Consumer Engagement, Nielsen.

-Recent research shows that 90% of African Americans live in a house with a smartphone, 75% use their smartphones for social media and video streaming, and that 73% of African Americans over the age of 13 are avid gamers (in comparison with 66% of the total population).
+Recent research shows that 90% of black Americans live in a house with a smartphone.
+Additionally, 75% use their smartphones for social media and video streaming, and that 73% of African Americans over the age of 13 are avid gamers (in comparison with 66% of the total population).
 African American consumers are using their digital presence to advocate for diversity on social media and in the gaming community.

 Additionally, the video gaming industry, currently valued at $60.4 billion with African American consumers contributing $1.7 billion, has seen a boom in light of the pandemic.
 And technology is an increasingly important part of our world, serving as a connection point.